The world’s most innovative companies have a new competitive advantage: culture. Are you on-trend?

 Becoming a culture-first company takes self-reflection and internal discussion and planning - it won’t come easy, or overnight.
 Listening and encouraging employees to share their perspective on culture (through engagement surveys like Culture Amp's) helps to define what their employee experience looks like in the workplace, and helps you design a culture-first employee experience modeled from the needs of your current employees.

 Next up?
 Determine which levers, tools or tactics you’ll implement to begin building a more positive workplace culture.
-Rewards and recognition programs are a low-hanging fruit that that not only lend to culture building, but are also proven to motivate and retain top talent.
+Employee rewards and employeerecognition programs are a low-hanging fruit that that not only lend to culture building, but are also proven to motivate and retain top talent.

-1. Bringing a rewards and recognition program to your company can be streamlined through data - bring your point home by presenting your case with data that backs up current recognition sentiment and feedback.
+1. Bringing an employee rewards and employee recognition program to your company can be streamlined through data - bring your point home by presenting your case with data that backs up current recognition sentiment and feedback.
 We share tips here for digesting your engagement survey data specific to recognition learnings and insights.

 2. Once established, make it easy to share employee recognition stories - promoting socialization, leading to employee engagement and increased adoption down the road.
 At Blueboard, we enable program admins to have access to Recognition Stories - photos and videos from employees taken on their Blueboard experience.
 These assets make for great internal marketing collateral and proof of your program’s success in building a more positive culture.

 3. Utilize Bluebeard's knowledge in bringing culture to life through meaningful recognition - we’re by your side from the start; guiding you through program planning, rollout and adoption, as well as #CreatingAnExceptionalExperience for every rewarded employee through our celebrated Concierge team.